Wellposedness, exponential ergodicity and numerical approximation of fully super-linear McKean--Vlasov SDEs and associated particle systems: Introduction

-In terms of a modelling perspective in the context of particle dynamics, \eqref{Eq:General MVSDE}-\eqref{Eq:General MVSDE shape of v} model the dynamics of particle motion where the particle is affected by different sources of forcing.
-The map $u$ represents a multi-well gradient potential confining the particle (and the source of super-linear growth in the spatial component) and the convolution map $f$ contains information on the forces affecting the particles (attractive, repulsive), see \cite{HerrmannImkellerPeithmann2008,2013doublewell,adams2020large}.
-As argued in \cite{HerrmannImkellerPeithmann2008}, under certain assumptions, $v$ (and $f$) adds inertia to the particle's dynamic in turn affecting its exit time from a domain of attraction (by accelerating or delaying it) and alters exit locations \cite{HerrmannImkellerPeithmann2008,dosReisSalkeldTugaut2017,adams2020large} (also \cite{de2021reducing}).
-To motivate the study of equations with a (nonlinear) convolution term $(f_{\sigma} \ast \mu) (\cdot) := \int_{\bR^{d} } \fs(\cdot-y) \mu(\dd y)$ in the diffusion component, which is the main feature of our work, we first mention \cite{MR3582237}.
-There, a Cucker--Smale model incorporating random communication is rewritten as a Cucker--Smale model with multiplicative noise (the diffusion coefficient has the form $\left(\mathbb{E}[X_t]-X_t \right)=\int_{\bR^d}(X_t-y)\mu_t(\dd y)$), which helps to stabilize flocking states as the effect of the noise diminishes the closer the particles concentrate around their mean; see also \cite{MR2761313}.
-These works give a clear motivation to analyze convolution type diffusion maps (diffusions whose strength depends on the density) -- also \cite{Duan2010kineticflockingwithdiffusion} studies a kinetic flocking model with a more general distance potential (communication rate) function than \cite{MR3582237}.
-In addition, \cite{MR2860672} considers general stochastic systems of interacting particles with Brownian noise to study models for the collective behavior (swarming) -- more particularly, \cite[Section 1.2.2]{MR2860672} highlights several open-question model extensions to nonlinear diffusion coefficients (though beyond the scope of this work).
-The recent works \cite{carrillo2018analytical,borghi2023constrained} investigate consensus-based optimization (CBO) methods for solving high-dimensional nonlinear unconstrained minimization problems.
+$\left(X_t-\mathbb{E}[X_t] \right)=\int_{\bR^d}(X_t-y)\mu_t(\dd y)$), which helps to stabilize flocking states as the effect of the noise diminishes the closer the particles concentrate around their mean; see also \cite{MR2761313}.
+These works give a clear motivation to analyse convolution type diffusion maps (diffusions whose strength depends on the density) -- also \cite{Duan2010kineticflockingwithdiffusion} studies a kinetic flocking model with a more general distance potential (communication rate) function than \cite{MR3582237}.
+In addition, \cite{MR2860672} considers general stochastic systems of interacting particles with Brownian noise to study models for the collective behaviour (swarming) -- more particularly, \cite[Section 1.2.2]{MR2860672} highlights several open-question model extensions to nonlinear diffusion coefficients (though beyond the scope of this work).
+The recent works \cite{carrillo2018analytical,borghi2023constrained} investigate Consensus-Based Optimization (CBO) methods for solving high-dimensional nonlinear unconstrained minimization problems.
 A CBO scheme updates the particle's position in an iterative manner to explore the optimization landscape.
 There, particles far away from the equilibrium state are expected to exhibit more exploration (i.e., the noise level should be larger) compared to particles close to it.
 Inspired by the above discussed works, we offer a new class of MV-SDEs adding a new element in the diffusion coefficient by means of a reversion to the population mean expressed through a \textit{fully non-Lipschitz} $f_{\sigma} \ast \mu$ significantly beyond the linear interaction diffusion coefficients studied in the mentioned works.